1. Resume for someone with no experience:

 6. Actually read and try to understand the job you’re applying for.

 First things first: Sit down with a highlighter and really read the job description.
-Go through and highlight the points that seem important (think the ones that are mentioned repeatedly or anything that’s slightly out of the ordinary) and the points that you could speak to with your experience and skills.
+Go through and highlight the points that seem important (think the ones that are mentioned repeatedly or anything that’s slightly out of the ordinary) and the points that you could relate to, based on your experience and skills.

 7. Check to see if it’s clear why you are applying.